trueos/sysadm/docs/client_handbook/sysadmclient.rst

    default ZFS mount points during installation.
 The default ZFS layout ensures when boot environments are created, the :file:`/usr/local/`, :file:`/usr/home/`, :file:`/usr/ports/`, :file:`/usr/src/` and :file:`/var/` directories remain untouched.
-This way, if you rollback to a previous boot environment, you will not lose data in your home directories, any installed applications, or downloaded source files or ports.
-During installation, you can add additional mount points, just don't delete the default ones.
+This method allows rolling back to a previous boot environment while preserving data in your home directories, any installed applications, or downloaded source files or ports.
+During installation, you can add more mount points, but avoid deleting the default points.

 To ensure the files the operating system needs are included when the system boots, all boot environments on a |trueos| system include